By using this site, you agree not to freak out about the following:

 Cookies and Web Beacons (Added 4/8/2009)

 Needcoffee.com or any other One Tusk site or any member of our staff has no access to or control over these cookies that are used by third-party advertisers.

-If you wish to disable cookies, you may do so through your individual browser options.
+If you wish to disable cookies completely and across the board, you may do so through your individual browser options.
 More detailed information about cookie management with specific web browsers can be found at the browsers’ respective websites.
 You honestly should be using Firefox.
 So here you go.

 Corresponding With the Loonies (Updated 5/25/18)